leftthomas/DGCNN/README.md

 python single_image.py

 optional arguments:
---upscale_factor              super resolution upscale factor [default value is 4](choices:[2, 3, 4])
---image_name                  test low resolution image name --model_name                  super resolution model name [default value is 'upscale_4.pth'] --test_mode                   using GPU or CPU [default value is GPU](choices:['GPU', 'CPU'])
+--image_name                  test blended image name --model_name                  reflection removal model name [default value is 'model.pth'] --test_mode                   using GPU or CPU [default value is GPU](choices:['GPU', 'CPU'])
 ```
-Put the image on the same directory as `README.md`, the output super resolution image is on the same directory.
+Put the image on the same directory as `README.md`, the output reflection removed image is on the same directory.